Life Begins Outside the Window

 The Ozarks of the 1950’s were different from those same rugged old mountains and valleys today.
 We lived in an isolated place, before the days of interstates.
 The highway that wound past our front door was as wide and well traveled as the average unmarked county lane today.
 We played softball on the pavement, in between cars.
 It’s not surprising that I grew up with the woods for a playmate — that’s where we lived, in conditions that hadn’t changed much since the end of the Civil War and the departure of the Baldknobber gangs.

 That was a long time ago, but I haven’t changed much since then.
 I still have a closet full of gear, enough for any outing I might be able to try.
+Well, some of it is in piles on the floor in the laundry and I’ve been meaning to sort it out.
 Anywhere I choose to go, I bet I can put together a kit for it.
 I’ve done Arctic survival training in Alaska, jungle survival training in preparation for a tour of duty in Vietnam, hiked the mountains of the Thai/Cambodian border during the Pol Pot regime, and been to enough strange places that customs officials used to gasp when they saw my passport, thinking I was going to make their day.
 I learned quite a lot from those military survival courses but in many ways found them lacking, focused on rescue instead of a sustaining way of life.
 What taught me the most about survival was repeating the things the pioneers and Native Americans did to get by in the old days.
 If you want to know why people were so fond of carrying tomahawks in those days, get a tomahawk and start using it.
 Best survival tool ever for the North American woods.
 Actually doing things helps separate the useless gear from the gear that works.
 It’s not about temporary survival.
 You have to live there.

 I haven’t been every place I want to go.
 I still think what it might be like to do what Daniel Boone did when he was old, to just hit the trail and wander for a few years.
 I may get pieces of that adventure yet.
 Like most of us, I take my wandering a few days at a time.
 Until my next entry into the old world where the trail will never take you past a road, I look at gear and stay ready.
 This website began as articles about that gear — what works and what won’t, and the occasional interesting gamble on something that might.
 Since I have retired, things have changed.
 I’m not so crazy about going to the exotic places.
 I live here, and my life is about living.